What Is EDI?

 EDI as a cloud service is particularly suitable for:

-- companies who may not have the resources for 24/7 operation of an on-premises EDI solution
+- Companies who may not have the resources for 24/7 operation of an on-premises EDI solution

-- companies wanting to offload time-consuming maintenance and security updates to let their people focus on other tasks
+- Companies wanting to offload time-consuming maintenance and security updates to let their people focus on other tasks

 EDI on-premises